What caused the Cold War?

 In June 1941, Nazi Germany launched Operation Barbarossa – a massive invasion of the Soviet Union.

-The Germans were able to make rapid advances, capturing vast areas of territory and inflicting heavy casualties on the Soviet forces.
+In the first few weeks, the Germans were able to make rapid advances, capturing vast areas of territory and inflicting heavy casualties on the Soviet forces.

 The turning point in the war against Germany was the Battle of Stalingrad, which took place in 1942-43.

-The Germans were decisively defeated by the Soviets, suffering over a million casualties and losing almost their entire Sixth Army.
+At the end of this battle, the Germans were decisively defeated by the Soviets, suffering over a million casualties and losing almost their entire Sixth Army.

-This battle marked a significant turning point in the war, but other important battles, such as the Battle of Kursk in 1943, further contributed to the Soviet Union's momentum on the Eastern Front.
+Other important battles, such as the Battle of Kursk in 1943, further contributed to the Soviet Union's momentum on the Eastern Front.

 Sand sculpture of the Yalta Conference